kuilef/mininoteviewer/README.md

 - **Editor**: `EditorViewModel` keeps state, performs debounced auto-save, creates a new file on first save, and optionally renames the file based on the first line (sync title).
 - **Search**: `SearchViewModel` walks the tree, reads each note, and matches either a plain query or a regex; results include a short snippet.
 - **Templates & preferences**: templates and settings live in DataStore; templates can format current time or auto-numbered items.
+- **Drive sync**: WorkManager runs a periodic sync (every 8 hours) and schedules a debounced sync about 45 seconds after local saves.
+Sync respects Wi-Fi/charging/battery constraints and can be triggered manually from settings.

 ## Limitations
 - No encrypted file support (unlike Tombo).